anxolerd/anxolerd.github.io/_posts/2016-08-10-learning-is-never-late.markdown

 categories: jekyll update
 tags: learning, git
 ---
 On Monday, August 8th I had a talk about Git version control system at [EVO Summer Python Lab'16][evo-summer-python-lab].
 The funniest thing was that guys had already developed their projects and used Git at least for a month.
 I really had no idea what I can tell them.
-This is why I asked some of my friends to help: I asked they about what would they talk about if they had had such a talk.
+This is why I asked some of my friends to help: I asked them about what would they talk about if they had had such a talk.

 One of my friends I asked for a help was [@rrader][github-rrader].
 We had a pretty interesting chatting about different VCSs and their benefits.
 To my shame I new really a little about it.
 So this is why I decided to read about what Git does under the hood.